With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 Investing involves risk of loss.

-Regarding security, DEGIRO is the Dutch branch of flatexDEGIRO Bank AG (a German-regulated bank).
-In the unlikely event that the segregated assets cannot be returned to clients, DEGIRO falls under the German Investor Compensation Scheme, which compensates any losses from non-returned assets up to 90% (with a maximum of €20,000), so do bear this in mind if you are planning to invest much larger volumes.
-Furthermore, any money deposited on a DEGIRO Cash Account with flatexDEGIRO Bank AG will be guaranteed up to €100,000 under the German Deposit Guarantee Scheme.
+On the regulatory and safety side, DEGIRO is the Dutch branch of flatexDEGIRO Bank AG – a German-regulated bank supervised by BaFin and the Deutsche Bundesbank.
+In the unlikely event that segregated client assets cannot be returned, DEGIRO falls under the German Investor Compensation Scheme (EdW), which compensates losses up to 90% (maximum €20,000 per investor) – worth keeping in mind for those planning to invest substantial sums.
+Cash held in a DEGIRO Cash Account with flatexDEGIRO Bank AG is additionally protected under the German Deposit Guarantee Scheme up to €100,000.

 Pros